waldenraines/e2e-interview-test/README.md

 It can be useful to open cypress in dev mode in order to see what your tests are doing.

-First quit out of the `npm start` above if you still have it running.
+(Note: be sure to quit out of the `npm start` above if you still have it running)

 ```bash
 npm run dev